card gamer logo

 Pokemon Ace Spec Card - Reboot Pod

-Another card that takes advantage of a new subtype, Reboot Pod is different to Awakening Drum in that it utilises the Future keyword, rather than Ancient.
+Another card that takes advantage of a new subtype, Reboot Pod is different to Awakening Drum in that it utilizes the Future keyword, rather than Ancient.

 That’s a hugely powerful effect and definitely shows why this card is an Ace Spec!